bbc/genie/docs/development/shop-component/adding-shop.md

 ## Launching the Shop from in-game

 You can use the Shop as an overlay.
-This means you can pop it up from anywhere in your game and then return to that point once done.
+This means you can pop it up from anywhere in your game and then return to that screen once done.

-To do this:
+First, add `isOverlay: true` to your Shop's `config.json5`.

+In your game code:

 ```
 import { shopOverlay } from "/node_modules/genie/src/components/shop/shop.js";
 ```

-Then, to launch the shop, do `shopOverlay(screen, "shop")`.
-Note that:
+To launch the shop, do `shopOverlay(screen, "shop");`

 -   `screen` is the scene you're in (so you would pass `this` if you're calling from inside a class),
--   `"shop"` is the screen name you configured for the Shop in main.js, as a string.
+-   `"shop"` is the name you configured for the Shop in main.js, as a string.

-Finally, add `isOverlay: true` to your Shop's `config.json5`.
-This will tell Shop to use its back button to return the player to where they came from (and you no longer need a `back` route for the Shop in main.js.)
+You no longer need a `back` route for the Shop in main.js.
+The back button will return the user to whichever scene called `shopOverlay`.

-These approaches can be combined by using custom routing functions in `screens` in main.js, like this:
+This can all be done in a routing function in main.js, like this:

 ```
     home: {